-Young People and Substance Misuse
+Young People & Substance Use

 This course offers participants the opportunity to understand the key concepts of substance misuse in young people.
 The course presents a clear understanding of adolescent development based on clinical research.
 It then examines how drug and alcohol involvement evolves at specific times within this development context, and the impact it has on the maturation process.

 Young people rarely meet the adult criteria’s for substance misuse problems.
 The course explores how young people’s pattern of use differs from that of adults and the treatment implications that are required to address it.
 The programme provides training in novel screening approaches and critical skills in setting realistic treatment goals for young people.
 It then provides a range of rapid interventions to support young people to change substance misuse especially those who experience more complex needs.